cipher-rc5/sim-proxy/readme.md

-# Dune Sim API Cloudflare Worker
+# Dune Sim API Cloudflare Worker Proxy

-A production-grade Cloudflare Worker that proxies requests to the Dune Sim API with comprehensive validation, authentication, and documentation.
+Cloudflare Worker that proxies requests to the Dune Sim API with comprehensive validation, authentication, and documentation

+(Project is still under extensive development, do not use in production yet)

 ## Features